RiverArchitect/RA_wiki/wiki/Troubleshooting.md

     - *Remedy:*  This warning message only occurs if the GUI application was changed or when the [*ModifyTerrain*][5] module is externally called with bad argument order.
 Review the argument order/assignments in the external call `var = mt.ModifyTerrain(condition=..., unit_system=..., ...)`.

  - **`WARNING: Merge operation failed (empty shapefiles?).`**
-    - *Cause:*   Raised by the `ProjectMaker/s30_terrain_stabilization/`'s `main()` function when the Bioengineering and Angular Boulder shaepfiles for stabilizing the terrain failed.
+    - *Cause:*   Raised by the `ProjectMaker/s30_terrain_stabilization/`'s `main()` function when the nature-based engineering and Angular Boulder shapefiles for stabilizing the terrain failed.
     - *Remedy:*  One or both stabilization shapefiles (`ProjectMaker/ProjectName/Geodata/Shapefiles/Terrain_stab.shp` or `.../Terrain_boulder_stab.shp`) may be empty.
 Check source data or consider to change the user-defined requried critical lifespan.

  - **`WARNING: No Lifespan / Design Raster found (...).`**